 Help Us Continue

-The developed countries of the world now have a renewed sense of hope.
+The developed countries of the world now have a renewed sense of hope for the new year.
 The newly developed COVID vaccines will soon be available to help mitigate the crisis sometime in this New Year.
 The poor in the missions, who cannot afford to buy food, will not be able to pay for a vaccine.
 So our missionary friars will continue providing food to people in desperate need of our help.
 I urgently request your help to ensure that our Franciscan missionaries continue to have the resources to aid the poor in the missions.
-Will you please demonstrate once again your love and compassion for people suffering in the missions by sending a generous gift?
-Your renewed support will enable us to continue providing urgent humanitarian aid to the poor and help us deliver a new year of hope.
+Will you please demonstrate once again your love and compassion for people surviving the pandemic in the missions by sending a generous gift?
+Your renewed support will enable us to continue providing urgent humanitarian aid to the poor and help us deliver hope for the new year.

 Your generosity will enable us to continue treating people suffering from malaria, tuberculosis and leprosy at our hospital in Guinea-Bissau, West Africa and other clinics in developing countries around the world.
 You will also help us care for hundreds of families trapped in war-torn Syria and Myanmar by providing them with food, housing, medical assistance and other essential items.
 Together we will continue to educate poor and orphaned children around the world in the missions.

 For example, the Franciscans in Chennai, India, have an afternoon education program for street children.
 These kids must pick through trash in the morning to find something to sell so they can buy food to survive another day.
 Without the Chennai program, these children would never be able to read or write.
 Your prayers for us bless the Franciscan Order with vocations.
-Your gifts support the education of future Franciscan missionaries.
+Your gifts support the education of future Franciscan missionaries and those surviving the pandemic.
 I am sure you can imagine the hope, joy and renewed life these young men represent to our worldwide Franciscan community.

 These are just a few examples of the breadth and depth of our work with the poor around the world.
 In this New Year, this service to the poor will continue through the tireless efforts of our Franciscan missionaries and the prayers and generosity of friends like you.
-Help us deliver a new year of hope for all.
+Help us deliver hope for the new year to all!
 Be assured of the daily prayers of your Franciscan brothers here in the United States and in our missions around the world.